 4. Check Your Open Recalls Before You Wheel

 The 2021-2026 Ford Bronco has accumulated a number of NHTSA recalls since launch, and several of them involve the drivetrain, brakes, and transfer case.
-Putting a truck with an open recall on a trail puts stress on exactly the systems Ford has already flagged as needing attention.
+Putting a truck with an open recall through off-road terrain puts stress on exactly the systems Ford has already flagged as needing attention.

 Go to nhtsa.gov, enter your VIN, and see what comes back.
 If you have open recalls, get them completed at the dealer before your first trail run.
 Every recall repair is free regardless of your warranty status.
 There is genuinely no reason to go out carrying a known risk that Ford will fix for nothing.